Innocent Eyes (2006 Delta Goodrem album): Background and release

 Originally scheduled for November 2005, the album's release was pushed back numerous times.
 The project was eventually shelved in the US but an altered version with an additional new song came out in Japan on 11 October 2006 as Innocent Eyes.
 The first single, "Flawed", became a hit on the Japanese digital download chart and was featured in the Japanese film Adiantum Blue.

+Commercial performance

 The album debuted on the charts at number thirty-three, selling 4,000 copies.
 In its fifth week it peaked at number nineteen with total sales of 23,758.
 The album went to number eight on the Japanese International album chart with total sales of 46,445.

-Resurgence

-After the Japanese release of "In This Life" in January 2008, Innocent Eyes re-entered the Japanese charts, appearing at #5 on the digital albums chart and at #25 on the overall albums chart.
+After the Japanese release of "In This Life" in January 2008, Innocent Eyes re-entered the Japanese charts, appearing at number 5 on the digital albums chart and at number 25 on the overall albums chart.